Yoast/wordpress-seo/readme.txt

 Enhancements:

  * Improves keyphrase recognition in Norwegian by filtering out function words such as 'tredje', 'deres' and 'noen'.
- * Improves taxonomy sitemap generation performance.
+ * Improves the performance of the taxonomy sitemap generation.
 Props to [mikeyarce](https://github.com/mikeyarce).
- * Adds advanced snippet variables in the Google preview of our Elementor integration.
  * Adds the Tag, Category and Primary Category snippet variables in the Google preview of our Elementor integration.
+ * Adds advanced snippet variables to the Google preview of our Elementor integration.
  * Ensures that there's always a meta description for Web Stories.
 Props to [swissspidy](https://github.com/swissspidy).
  * Extends the plugin conflict list.

 Bugfixes:

- * Fixes a bug where some non-indexable custom post types were saved to the indexable table.
+ * Fixes a bug where the non-indexable custom post types `elementor_library` and `oembed_cache` would be saved to the indexable table.
- * Fixes a bug where the SEMrush modal triggers errors and doesn't display a chart when all the Trend values are zero.
+ * Fixes a bug where the SEMrush modal would trigger errors and wouldn't display a chart when all the Trend values were zero.
- * Fixes a bug where the plugin would break on very large WordPress installations.
+ * Fixes a bug where very large WordPress installations would experience time-outs because the database would be overloaded with duplicate indexable IDs.
- * Fixes a bug where the social preview placeholders and info text where not translated.
+ * Fixes a bug where the social preview placeholders and info text would not be translatable.

 Other:

- * Deprecates the WPSEO_Validator class which is not used anymore.
+ * Deprecates the `WPSEO_Validator` class because it was not used anymore.
 Props to [rafaelbernard](https://github.com/rafaelbernard).
  * Fixes the URL to the Travis badge on our open source GitHub repository.
 Props to [rodrigoprime](https://github.com/rodrigoprimo).
  * Makes the integration with Web Stories for WordPress more robust.
 Props to [swissspidy](https://github.com/swissspidy).